androsresearch/karst_analysis/README.md

 # Mapping the Freshwater–Saltwater Interface in Karst
 **Linking Well Conductivity, ERT, and Satellite Observations in the Bahamas**

+Copyright (c) 2025 Andros Research

+All rights reserved.

+This source code and associated documentation files are provided for viewing purposes only.
+No permission is granted to use, copy, reproduce, modify, merge, publish, distribute, sublicense, or sell any part of this code or its derivatives without explicit prior written permission from Andros Research.

+Unauthorized use, reproduction, or distribution of this code is strictly prohibited and may result in legal action.

 ## Overview

 This repository contains datasets, scripts, and supplementary materials associated with the research paper: